oracle-livelabs/developer/dev-ai-data-platform/load-transform/load-transform.md

   4. Navigate to the assigned Autonomous Database.

-    * Confirm the assigned **Tenancy** is being used.
-If not, use the drop-down provided to select the assigned one.
       * Confirm the assigned **Compartment** is being used.
 If not, click on the icon and navigate to the assigned one.

       * Select the assigned **Autonomous Database** from list displayed.

     ![Select Assigned ADB](./images/navigate-to-assigned-adb.png)